clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 ## Create your Views

-Next, we will create the views -- that generate our HTML pages.
+Next, we will create the views, which generate our HTML pages.

 Create a `src/my_webapp/views.clj` file and make it look like: